 - SMART (see above);

-- Regularly updated, such as each time a KPIs parent safety objective changes;
+- Regularly updated, such as each time KPIs parent safety objective changes;

-- Manageable, which is another way of saying the you should be able to influence the performance of a KPI; and
+- Manageable, which is another way of saying that you should be able to influence the performance of a KPI; and

 - Custom tailored to your organization.